 - A majority opinion is usually written by one judge and represents the principles of law that the majority of the court deemed operative in a given decision.
 It has the greatest precedential value. - A separate opinion may be written by one or more judges and indicates that he or she concurs in or dissents from the majority.
-A judge can also dissent or concur without writing a separate opinion. - A concurring opinion agrees with the results reached by the majority but disagrees with the reasoning of the majority opinion.

-- Dictum or dicta is language in an opinion that is not necessarily essential to the holding of the decision and does not embody the determination of the court; thus, it is not binding on the courts. - A dissenting opinion disagrees with the result and the reasoning of the majority.
+A judge can also dissent or concur without writing a separate opinion. - A concurring opinion agrees with the results reached by the majority but disagrees with the reasoning of the majority opinion. - Dictum or dicta is language in an opinion that is not necessarily essential to the holding of the decision and does not embody the determination of the court; thus, it is not binding on the courts. - A dissenting opinion disagrees with the result and the reasoning of the majority.
 Dissenting opinions are not law in a case; nor are they binding as precedent.
 They assume the characteristics of dictum and serve as persuasive or secondary authority.
 Occasionally, the controlling opinion may later be overruled and the reasoning for the dissenting opinion forms the basis of the new controlling opinion. - A plurality opinion (called a judgment by the Supreme Court) is agreed to by less than a majority as to the reasoning of the decision, but it is agreed to by a majority as to the result.
-A plurality opinion is not binding.
-It has precedential value with regard to the ruling.
-However, the reasoning (or rationale) may be persuasive. - A per curium opinion is by the court which expresses its decision in the case but whose author is not identified.
-They tend to be short and typically address noncontroversial issues (though not always). - A memorandum (mem.) opinion is a holding of the whole court in which the opinion is very concise.
+The ruling has precedential value.
+A plurality opinion, however is not binding.
+However, the reasoning (or rationale) within the opinion may be persuasive - A per curium opinion is by the court which expresses its decision in the case but whose author is not identified.
+They tend to be short and typically address non-controversial issues (though not always). - A memorandum (mem.) opinion is a holding of the whole court in which the opinion is very concise.
 They can be binding or persuasive but are restricted to cases previously resolved under existing case law that do not create a new rule of law, involve constitutional issues, criticize existing law, or resolve a conflict of authority.

-The County Court at Law, El Paso County, John L. Fashing, J., denied application for habeas corpus, and petitioner appealed.
-On motion for rehearing, the Court of Criminal Appeals, Odom, J., held that: (1) for fines and accumulated jail terms, good time credits cannot be earned concurrently against each fine or jail term, but to contrary, treating them as one, good time credits could be earned by petitioner only against aggregate punishment, and (2) petitioner was entitled to such good time credits as he had earned while inmate of county jail against his municipal court traffic fines and costs, and absence of formal sentence could not be used to deny him that credit.
+against each fine or jail term, but to contrary, treating them as one, good time credits could be earned by petitioner only against aggregate punishment, and (2) petitioner was entitled to such good time credits as he had earned while inmate of county jail against his municipal court traffic fines and costs, and absence of formal sentence could not be used to deny him that credit.